email: roadarch@outlook.com

 First Presbyterian Church

-This First Presbyterian Church was designed by R. Duane Conner and built in 1963. [map]
+This First Presbyterian Church building was dedicated in 1970. [map]

 Bethany First Church of the Nazarene